Cortisol

 Sources

-- Endocrine Society clinical guideline on Cushing's syndrome diagnosis, Nieman 2008 (J Clin Endocrinol Metab (PMID 18334580))
+- The diagnosis of Cushing's syndrome: an Endocrine Society clinical practice guideline, Nieman 2008 (J Clin Endocrinol Metab (PMID 18334580))